All images © Copyright 2017 RE Factor Tactical, LLC

 General Mattis’ Reading List For Leaders

-“We are no longer bound by the need for proximity to our forces,” Mattis state.
-“It used to be we have to basically be in contact with that enemy.”
+“We are no longer bound by the need for proximity to our forces,” Mattis stated.
+“It used to be we have to be in contact with that enemy.”

 Addressing the House Armed Services Committee, Mattis also clarified “If they are in an assembly area, a training camp, we know they are an enemy and they are going to threaten the Afghan government or our people, [Gen. John Nicholson, commander of U.S. Forces Afghanistan] has the wherewithal to make that decision.”
 He said that more units will now have advisors for obtaining air support, describing this change as “now being able to bring this fire support to bear where we could not [before], whether it be for proximity or [because] we were not with those units.”